homieiot/convention/convention.md

 ## Definitions

-- **Device**: an instance of a physical piece of hardware that publishes Nodes and Properties to a MQTT broker.
-For example, a car, an Arduino/ESP8266 or a coffee machine.
-- **Node**: an independent or logically separable part of a device.
-For example, a car might expose a wheels node, an engine node, and a lights node.
-- **Property**: a basic characteristic of a node.
-For example, the wheels node might expose an angle property.
-The engine node might expose a speed, direction, and temperature property.
-The lights node might expose an intensity and a color property.
+- **Device**: a physical appliance or logical entity, such as a car, a coffee machine or a protocol bridge, whose representation is published to an MQTT broker.
-- **Controller**: a software solution that discovers and interacts with Devices through one or more MQTT brokers but does not, by itself, publish MQTT messages.
+- **Controller**: a software solution that discovers and interacts with *devices* through one or more MQTT brokers.

+Note that, for brevity and simplicity, the word &quot;device&quot; is often used to denote the combination of an appliance, the computer managing the appliance's MQTT representation and the representation itself.

 ## MQTT Restrictions